The Kingdom of Burma

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 The first European acquaintance of Burma happened perhaps after the fabulous records of Marco Polo was published and made available to the general public.
-Even though they astonished their readers at first, the records nevertheless brought geographical knowledge of the East to the West.
+Even though they were astonished at first, the readers would find in the records geographical knowledge about the east at the time.
 Referred as the country of the Mien, Burma has accounts presented in the records more than any other Southeast Asian countries.
 The account of fighting against the mighty Mongol army, in particular, must to generate high interests to Western public that secured Burma to be current in the mainstream circulation of educated societies.
-Appearing first in the Catalan European map in 1375, Burma's interest attracted more western travelers to visit the country.
-The first among them was Nicolo di Conti who came to visit Burma around 1420-1444 (BMAR2: The Mon Hegemony: P. 36).
-He toured Burma as part of his trip to Arakan and called the country Machin (BMAR2: The coming of the European: P. 49).
+Appearing first in the Catalan European map in 1375, Burma' s interest attracted more western travelers to visit the country.
+The first among them was Nicolo di Conti who came to visit Burma around 1420-1444 (BMar2: The Mon Hegemony: P. 36).
+He toured Burma as part of his trip to Arakan and called the country Machin (BMar2: The coming of the European: P. 49).
 A corruption of Maha Chin, the term applied in India to all land east of the Ganges.
 The reference was by all means referring to Manipura which in ancient past was known as Ta-tsin (The Man Race: Nokor Phnom: The countries of Brahmans).
-This reference moreover suggests a close relationship between Burma and Manipura during and after the Mongol's incursion.
+This reference moreover suggests a close relationship between Burma and Manipura during and after the Mongol' s incursion.
 It also confirms Marco Polo' s account that Burma fought, during its first fight with the Mongol army, in a close alliance with Bengal.
-Our study further proves that the close alliances of the Shan Maw country (known also as Muang Pukha), the new Burmese state (known also as Pagan), and Manipura (Known also as Vanga), had been established prior to the Mongol's invasion.
-It also proves that this Indochinese western territory was then taken under the control of the Angkorian Empire during the reign of Jayavarman VII (Nokor Thom: The new development of the Shan country: The dependency of the Shan Mao country).
+Our study further proves that the close alliances of the Shan Maw country (known also as Muang Pukha), the new Burmese state (known also as Pagan), and Manipura (Known also as Vanga), had been established prior to the Mongol' s invasion.

 THE PAST LEGACIES

-Under the Mongols' incursion, Pukam was disintegrating into many political localities.
-As each one was holding on to its own legacy, the rivalry and subsequently the fighting for supremacy were the norm.
-In the exception for the Southern Mon Country, the Burmese heritage however remained strong that enabled the Three Shan Brothers to regroup Upper Burma in a short time.
-The foundation of Ava became then a symbolic move to build a strong political center of the north in the attempt to consolidate back the whole of Pugarama with the south (BMAR: Ava 1287-1555: Shan Migration).
-Unfortunately, the Mon of Hamsavati and the Burmese court of Upper Burma had to settle their difference through military campaigns.
-Unsettlement of the central power fought by two factions of the surviving Pagan courts undeniably added more strains to the already broken Empire.
+In the exception for the Southern Mon Country, the Burmese heritage remained strong in the rest of Ramanadesa that enabled the Three Shan Brothers to regroup Upper Burma in a short time.
+The foundation of Ava became then a symbolic move to build a strong political center of the north in the attempt to consolidate back the whole of Pugarama with the south (BMar: Ava 1287-1555: Shan Migration).
+Economic factor however created political backdrop that set the two communities apart from each other.
+To make the matter worst, British interference made the unification' s effort even more difficult.
+The Mon of Hamsavati and the Burmese court of Upper Burma had to settle their difference through military campaigns.

 THE AVA KINGDOM